PixarAnimationStudios/OpenUSD-proposals/proposals/transcoding_invalid_identifiers/README.md

 For a proposed API we expect to have three functions:

 * `std::string SdfBoostringEncodeAsciiIdentifier(const std::string&)`
-  * Transform any UTF-8 string into a valid OpenUSD identifier using the character set `[A-Za-z0-9_]`.
+  * Transform any valid UTF-8 string into a valid OpenUSD identifier using the character set `[A-Za-z0-9_]`.
   Mostly used for  backwards compatibility (OpenUSD less than 24.03).
+Invalid UTF-8 strings (i.e. strings with invalid UTF-8 code points) will return an empty string, we rely on `TfUtf8CodePoint` for the implementation.

 * `std::string SdfBoostringEncodeIdentifier(const std::string&)`
-  + Transform any UTF-8 string into a valid OpenUSD XID identifier.
+  + Transform any valid UTF-8 string into a valid OpenUSD XID identifier.
 Mostly used for OpenUSD 24.03 and higher.
+  Invalid UTF-8 strings (i.e. strings with invalid UTF-8 code points) will return an empty string, we rely on `TfUtf8CodePoint` for the implementation.

 * `std::string SdfBootstringDecodeIdentifier(const std::string&)`
-  * Transform the results of either `SdfBoostringEncodeAsciiIdentifier` or `SdfBoostringEncodeIdentifier` into the original UTF-8 string.
+  * Transform the results of either `SdfBoostringEncodeAsciiIdentifier` or `SdfBoostringEncodeIdentifier` into the original valid UTF-8 string.
+Decoding invalid encoded identifiers will return an empty string.

 # Proposed algorithm